The Pastry Prodigy: Chef Richard Capizzi

 Even on a slow day in the restaurant, we’re busy in the pastry department.
 Our philosophy is to be able to work as a team and motivate each person to try harder every day.
 Mistakes happen, but we learn from them, and if we treat every day as our last, we learn so much more.
 Nobody in this career will hold your hand.
 If you want something, you have to screw it up a few times before you get it right.

-Click here to register for Richard’s July 27 master class at ICE.
+Click here to register for Chef Richard Capizzi's NYC master class on July 27 at ICE.